XRPL-Labs/xrpld-hooks/hook-api-examples/README.md

 3. Javascript files .js are runnable with nodejs and provide a way to installing hooks and interacting with the ledger through ripple-lib.

+## Building
+To build you can run `make` from any hook's directory.
+The example `makefile` in each directory shows you how to build a hook.

 ## Interacting
 To interact with the example hooks change (`cd`) into one of these directories:
 - liteacc